Navigation

 303-790-4744

-This spot is has been open since 1995 and is ideal for those looking to avoid central Denver.
-JD's has fun, fishing-themed decor and patrons rave about the great service at this longtime sports bar staple.
-Its Bait Shop Bobbers (fried, cheese-stuffed and bacon-wrapped jalapeños) and breaded catfish offer some alternative options to the usual sports-bar fare while sticking with the theme of counting goals instead of calories.
+This spot has been open since 1995 and is ideal for those looking to avoid central Denver.
+JD's has fun, fishing-themed decor, and patrons rave about the great service at the longtime sports bar staple.
+Its Bait Shop Bobbers (fried cheese-stuffed, bacon-wrapped jalapeños) and breaded catfish offer some alternative options to the usual sports bar fare while sticking with the theme of counting goals instead of calories.

 click to enlarge A sign for businesses in a strip mall